juncture-digital/juncture/docs/components/map.md

 ### GeoJSON layer

 A GeoJSON layer is defined by including a URL to a GeoJSON file in a .ve-map layer list item.
+The URL to the GeoJSON file can be defined in 3 ways:
+- **An absolute URL** - This would be a URL to any web-accessible GeoJSON file, such as https://data.whosonfirst.org/147/772/818/1/1477728181.geojson
+- **A URL relative to the essay** - This is a relative URL path from the referencing essay file.
+For example, if the file `my-overlay.geojson` was located in the same Github folder as the essay file the URL would simply be `my-overlay.geojson`.
+- **A Github path** - In this notation the relative URL consists of the Github account, repository, and path to the GeoJSON file.
+For instance, `/juncture-digital/juncture/examples/geojson/demo-map.geojson`

 ### Georeferenced Image layer